-Agency/Group/Organization Type: Services - Homeless What section of the Plan was addressed by Consultation?
+Agency/Group/Organization Type: Services - Homeless

-Homeless Needs - Chronically homeless Homeless Needs - Families with children
+Homeless Needs - Families with children

 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?

 Santa Barbara Neighborhood Clinics provided information on its program needs and services.
 A City Human Services grant will be provided to assist the program for program year 2025 and 2026.